DStone93/developing-software-intro-final/src/calculator/readme.md

 ```

 * Updated version to 1.25.0
-* Commit changes with an appropriate description
+* Commited changes with an appropriate description

 ---
 # Step 6
 Added `calcDrywall` to calculate the amount of drywall needed for a house.

+Takes in Width:number and length:number to return the amount of drywall needed
 * Note that the drywall needed is for the inner portion of the house
 * Each wall needs to have -7" subtracted as each corner is -3.5"
 * There are two width walls so total is -14"